Alpha-Rangers/Attendace_Manager/README.md

 -> Use proper pull requests to merge with the origin.

 -> Pull the latest changes in the repo everytime, before you start developing and Push the code at the end of your work.
-Everytime.
+Every.
+Time.

 -> Use proper IDENTATION !